 4. Diligent planning and projections to avoid drastic increases year after year.

 Our rates for cleaning Alexandria’s water are comparable with other local water cleaning agencies as well as those across the country.
-This Draper Aden Associates Virginia rate study compares rates across the state annually.
+This University of North Carolina Water and Wastewater Rates Dashboard compares rates across Virginia annually.
 This graphic by Circle of Blue also compares the price of water, sewer, and stormwater across the U.S. (click to enlarge).

 How does your investment benefit our community?